 Wihan Phra Mongkhon Bophit

-- Hours: Open from 8:00 am to 5:00 pm | Admission: Admission is free of charge
+Opening Hours: 8:00 am to 5:00 pm | Admission: Admission is free of charge

 Wat Phra Si Sanphet